-Please be sure that you only use Venmo to buy online gambling or sports betting vouchers (or player transfers) from trusted site members only.
+Please be sure that you only use Venmo to buy online gambling or betting vouchers (or player transfers) from trusted site members only.
 While you can buy vouchers from members on external forums (i.e. Reddit and similar venues), this is not recommended.
 It is extremely important that you trust your seller when making P2P gambling transactions.
 MatchPay is preferable to vouchers for this reason, though MatchPay limits are much lower.

 Note: We do not recommend using Venmo as an e-Wallet for offshore gambling deposits, as the Venmo card and Venmo gift cards have very low success rates due to UIGEA banking regulations.
 If you wish to use credit or debit cards, we recommend non-Venmo Visa, Mastercard, or American Express.
 Prepaid credit cards and gift cards are also accepted by these sites, provided they’re good for international transactions.